joshxinjie/CSC411_Winter_2018/README.md

 # CSC411_Winter_2018

-Projects completed for the Winter 2018 session of the course CSC411 Machine Learning and Data Mining.
+Projects completed for the University of Toronto's Winter 2018 session of the course CSC411 Machine Learning and Data Mining.
 The projects' requirements can be accessed with this [link](https://www.teach.cs.toronto.edu/~csc411h/winter/projects.html).

 Project 1: Face Recognition and Gender Classification with Regression